larpchronicles/rules/rules-topics/999_changelog.md

 * Poisonous Darts are now “Poisonous Damage Darts”
 * Paralyzing Dart is now “Stunning Toxin”
 * Itching Powder Toxin is now Kneel Toxin and is a KNEEL effect
-* Warblade’s Armor Polish is now a 3 count.
+* Warblade's Armor Polish is now a 3 count.
 * Well Purification Tablet now takes 60 seconds to apply.
 * Ingestible Toxin Catalyst added at Rank I. Turns any <Effect> Toxin into an ingestible version.
 * Poison Antidote is now Toxin Antidote